-Mount Lavinia beach is one of the most popular places to relax for both tourists and locals alike, and is lined with good quality restaurants.
-Viharamahadevi Park offers a large green expanse to enjoy, and is home to thousands of bats that hang from the trees by day, and take flight as the sun goes down.
+Mount Lavinia beach is one of the most popular places to relax for both tourists and locals, and is lined with excellent restaurants.
+The greenery of Viharamahadevi Park offers a more tranquil setting.
+It is home to thousands of bats that hang from the trees by day, and take flight as the sun goes down.
 They’re perfectly harmless, and the locals are rather fond of their flying neighbours.

-Birdwatchers and nature lovers should visit Talangama Wetland during their trip to Colombo, which offers a unique chance to get up close to the varied birdlife of Sri Lanka.
+Birdwatchers and nature lovers should visit Talangama Wetland, which offers a unique chance to get up close to the diverse birdlife of Sri Lanka.

-Sri Lankan cuisine is known for its diversity, owing mainly to its varied cultural influences.
-Indian inspirations mix with those from Europe, and are spiced by ingredients brought to the island by ancient sea traders.
+Sri Lankan cuisine is known for its eclecticism, which comes from its widespread cultural influences.
+Indian inspirations blend intriguingly with those from Europe, and are spiced by ingredients introduced to the island by ancient sea traders.
 Rice and curry dishes are particularly popular and are widely available in Mount Lavinia, Kollupitiya and many other areas.
-The result is a fusion of flavours – all of them exotic and unique to the islands.
+The result is a fusion of flavours – each of them exotic and unique to the island.

 Colombo is also known for its street food, ranging from spicy egg rolls and fresh seafood to rotis and pittus.
-Pettah Market and Galle Face Green are good places to sample some local delicacies during your visit to Colombo.
+Pettah Market and Galle Face Green are good places to sample some local delicacies during your visit.

-There are plenty of independent shops and stalls in the city where you can buy mementos of your travels to Colombo.
-Galle Road is home to a variety of shops selling local crafts and fashions, as well as Crescat Boulevard, a small yet upmarket shopping centre.
+There are plenty of independent shops and stalls in the city where you can buy mementos of your travels.
+Galle Road is home to many shops selling indigenous crafts and fashions, as is Crescat Boulevard, a small yet upmarket shopping centre.